Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: PROPOSED APPROACH

-In addition, we also model uncertainty of each waypoint, refine the trajectories for vehicles with a second-stage rotated region-of-interest cropping, and output multi-modal trajectory predictions for vehicle actors.
-We refer the reader to \cite{djuric2020multixnet} for details, which are skipped here due to lack of space.
-The final output of the model contains the detection bounding boxes and trajectory predictions for all three main classes of road actors, namely vehicles, pedestrians, and bicyclists.
+In addition, we also model location uncertainty of each waypoint, refine the trajectories for vehicles with a second-stage rotated region-of-interest cropping, and output multi-modal trajectory predictions for vehicle actors.
+We refer the reader to \cite{djuric2020multixnet} for details, which are omitted here due to limited space.
+The final output of the proposed model contains the detection bounding boxes and trajectory predictions for three main classes of road actors, namely vehicles, pedestrians, and bicyclists.